Author, Andrew Gibson

 You can see how timing can make a world of difference.

 While no one has a crystal ball, getting some guidance on current market trends from a currency broker can help you achieve a better euro exchange rate.

-A currency broker can monitor the rate for you and let you know when it moves in your favour.
+Some currency brokers will monitor the rate and let you know when it moves in your favour.

 Some of the better known “do-it-yourself” operators are Paypal, Transferwise, CurrencyFair and Revolut.

 The customer support is through email or webchat, and they offer no guidance on exchange rates.

 If you want to go ahead, you have to accept whatever rate they give you on the day.